 Letter of Intent (LOI) and Request for Full Proposal

 All applicants must complete the LOI via the Grantee Portal.
-LOIs will be accepted and reviewed based on the above three funding cycles and evaluated based on eligibility and fit with Foundation priorities.
+LOIs will be accepted and reviewed based on the above funding cycle and evaluated based on eligibility and fit with Foundation priorities.
 Applicants will be notified via email whether they have been invited to submit a full proposal or if their request has been denied.
 An invitation to submit a full proposal does not guarantee funding.

 Applications (LOI and full proposals) should include:

 - How the proposed program will expand beyond, or add to, current programming

 - What impact the proposed program is expected to have and how this impact will be measured